entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  128. Infragnathal anterior dental field developed anteriorly of the cusp region: absent (0); present (1), indicated by a projection of the infragnathal anterior to the dorsal functional region.
 > Carr (1991), Character 64; Carr and Hlavin (2010), Character 64; Rücklin *et al*.
 (2015), Character 64; Zhu Y *et al*.
 (2016), Character 64; Jobbins *et al*.
 (2022, 2024), Character 64; Xue *et al*. (submitted), Character 128.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  129. Adsymphyseal (anterior dental field) denticles: absent (0); present (1).
 > Carr (1991), Character 65; Carr and Hlavin (2010), Character 65; Rücklin *et al*.
 (2015), Character 65; Zhu Y *et al*.
 (2016), Character 65; Jobbins *et al*.
 (2022, 2024), Character 65; Xue *et al*. (submitted), Character 129.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  130. Anterior supragnathal cusps: none (0); lateral (1); lateral and anterior (2).
 > Carr (1991), Character 66; Carr and Hlavin (2010), Character 66; Rücklin *et al*.
 (2015), Character 66; Zhu Y *et al*.
 (2016), Character 66; Jobbins *et al*.
 (2022, 2024), Character 66; Xue *et al*. (submitted), Character 130.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  131. Anterior supragnathal plate with an enclosed lateral face: absent (0); present (1).
 > Carr (1991), Character 67 Carr and Hlavin (2010), Character 67; Rücklin *et al*.
 (2015), Character 67; Zhu Y *et al*.
 (2016), Character 67; Jobbins *et al*.
 (2022, 2024), Character 67; Xue *et al*. (submitted), Character 131.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  132. Anterior supragnathal plate with a dorsal process: absent (0); present (1).
 > Dennis and Miles (1979a), Character 22; Carr (1991), Character 68; Carr and Hlavin (2010), Character 68; Rücklin *et al*.
 (2015), Character 68; Zhu Y *et al*.
 (2016), Character 68; Jobbins *et al*.
 (2022, 2024), Character 68; Xue *et al*. (submitted), Character 132.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  133. Dorsal process of the anterior supragnathal plate forms an open ring: ring open, measured as greater than 90° (0); ring forms a ~90° angle (1); ring closed, measured angle less than 90° (2).
 > Lelièvre *et al*.
 (1981), Character 4; Carr (1991), Character 69; Carr and Hlavin (2010), Character 69; Rücklin *et al*.
 (2015), Character 69; Zhu Y *et al*.
 (2016), Character 69; Jobbins *et al*.
 (2022, 2024), Character 69;  Xue *et al*. (submitted), Character 133.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  134. Posterior supragnathal plate with a dorsal proces: absent (0); large (1); small (2).
 > Dennis and Miles (1979a), Character 22; Carr (1991), Character 70; Carr and Hlavin (2010), Character 70; Rücklin *et al*.
 (2015), Character 70; Zhu Y *et al*.
 (2016), Character 70; Jobbins *et al*.
 (2022, 2024), Character 70;  Xue *et al*. (submitted), Character 134.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  135. Width/length ratio for the parasphenoid pre- and posthypophysial shelf: prehypophysial shelf width greater than length, posthypophysial shelf width greater than length (0); prehypophysial shelf width less than length, posthypophysial shelf width greater than length (1); prehypophyial shelf width greater than length, posthypopysial shelf width less than length (2); pehypophysial shelf width less than length, posthyophysial shelf width less than length (3).
 > Carr (1991), Character 71; Carr and Hlavin (2010), Character 71; Rücklin *et al*.
 (2015), Character 71; Zhu Y *et al*.
 (2016), Character 71; Jobbins *et al*.
 (2022, 2024), Character 71;  Xue *et al*. (submitted), Character 135.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  136. Parasphenoid posterolateral process: absent (0); present (1).
 > Gardiner and Miles (1990), Character 22.36; Carr (1991), Character 72; Carr and Hlavin (2010), Character 72; Rücklin *et al*.
 (2015), Character 72; Zhu Y *et al*.
 (2016), Character 72; Jobbins *et al*.
 (2022, 2024), Character 72; Xue *et al*. (submitted), Character 136.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  137. Median hypophysial vein foramen: absent (0); present (1).
 > Gardiner and Miles (1990), Character 22.7; Carr (1991), Character 73; Carr and Hlavin (2010), Character 73; Rücklin *et al*.
 (2015), Character 73; Zhu Y *et al*.
 (2016), Character 73; Jobbins *et al*.
 (2022, 2024), Character 73; Xue *et al*. (submitted), Character 137.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  138. Parasphenoid ventromedian crest: absent (0); present (1).
 > Gardiner and Miles (1990), Character 22.27; Carr (1991), Character 74; Carr and Hlavin (2010), Character 74; Rücklin *et al*.
 (2015), Character 74; Zhu Y *et al*.
 (2016), Character 74; Jobbins *et al*.
 (2022, 2024), Character 74; Xue *et al*. (submitted), Character 138.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  139. Anterior supragnathal articulation with parashenoid: absent (0); present, indicated by either articular facets or a thickened contact face (1).
 > Dunkle and Bungart (1946); Carr and Hlavin (2010), Character 86; Rücklin *et al*.
 (2015), Character 86; Zhu Y *et al*.
 (2016), Character 86; Jobbins *et al*.
 (2022, 2024), Character 86; Xue *et al*. (submitted), Character 139.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  140. Parasphenoid anterior contact: thickened anterolateral contact facet (0); transverse articular facets (1).
 In taxa lacking a parasphenoid–gnathal contact, this character is scored as ‘not applicable’.
 > Carr and Hlavin (2010), Character 87; Rücklin *et al*.
 (2015), Character 87; Zhu Y *et al*.
 (2016), Character 87; Jobbins *et al*.
 (2022, 2024), Character 87;  Xue *et al*. (submitted), Character 140.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  141. Lateral face of anterior supragnathal with an occlusal shelf posterior to the lateral cusp: absent (0); present (1).
 > Carr and Hlavin (2010), Character 88; Rücklin *et al*.
 (2015), Character 88; Zhu Y *et al*.
 (2016), Character 88; Jobbins *et al*.
 (2022, 2024), Character 88;  Xue *et al*. (submitted), Character 141.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  142. Infragnathal with a secondary thickened ridge in the occlusal region, which may be associated with a secondary cusp: absent (0); present (1).
 > Carr and Hlavin (2010), Character 89; Rücklin *et al*.
 (2015), Character 89; Zhu Y *et al*.
 (2016), Character 89; Jobbins *et al*.
 (2022, 2024), Character 89; Xue *et al*. (submitted), Character 141.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  143. Shape of the infragnathal plate, defined by the depth of the occlusal portion and posterior blade portion, respectively: blade portion significantly deeper (0); occlusal portion deeper, or nearly equal between these two parts of the infragnathal plate (1).
 > Zhu Y *et al*.
 (2016), Character 110; Xue *et al*. (submitted), Character 143.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  144. Parasphenoid thickened around the buccohypophysial foramen: absent (0); present (1).
 > Zhu Y *et al*.
 (2016), Character 111; Xue *et al*. (submitted), Character 144.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  145. Stem-like prehypophysial region of the parasphenoid: absent (0); present (1).
 > Zhu Y *et al*.
 (2016), Character 112; Xue *et al*. (submitted), Character 145.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

 ## Sensory canal system
  146. Angle between the postorbital and otic branches of the infraorbital sensory line groove: open posteriorly (i.e. the formed angle is greater than 90°) (0); partially closed (i.e. the formed angle is between 45° and 90°) (1); closed (i.e. the formed angle is less than 45°) (2).